vladulentor/ConstructionMod/CHANGE_LIST.md

 # Construction Mod: Changes & Additions

 This document lists all the changes and additions the Construction Mod makes to the base game.
 It serves both as a changelog, so players can see what’s been added or as a guide, meant to help you find opportunities to improve your efficiency in Construction.
-And not go insane from what mods added what changes.
+This list does NOT list changes that furniture upgrade cause to items or mechanics, just changes that are always visible with the mod installed.

 Entries marked with [TotH] indicate Throne of the Herald changes.